Find a Qualified Attorney Near You

 Generally, no. Even in a state that allows minors to access gender-affirming care.

-Minors are unable to legally consent to medical care on their own.
+Minors cannot legally consent to medical care on their own.
 Some states allow minors to access things like contraceptives or vaccines without parental consent.
 But puberty blockers and other hormone therapies would not apply.

 However, gender therapy and other counseling services might be an option, particularly for older teens.
 In some states, minors can access mental health services without parental consent.